bdrewery/blog/content/posts/2013-07-16-btxld-no-such-file-or-directory.md

-Title: btxld: No such file or directory
+title: "btxld: No such file or directory"
-Tags: FreeBSD,tech
+date: 2013-07-16
+tags: [FreeBSD,tech]

 For years I have ran into this error while running `make installworld`:

+	:::console
 	# make installworld
 	[...]
 	===> sys/boot/i386/boot2 (install)